ComfyUI Extension: String Constructor (Text-Formatting)

 String-Formatting syntax

 inside curly braces (no spaces between) - and voila!
-This pattern will be replaced with the actual sub-string.- For your convenience, the string-formatting node itself can show the actual output to avoid any guessing.
+When the prompt template gets formatted, this pattern will be replaced with the actual sub-string from the dict.- For your convenience, the string-formatting node itself can show the actual output.

 - Also keep in mind, that while naming your sub-strings, you must follow the same restrictions python imposes on any variable names: only ASCII letters, digits and underscore are allowed + the name can't start with a digit.
 So: